 The elementary uses a tiered system for teaching proper behavior as well as monitoring interventions and strategies when needed.
-Most students' behavior can be monitored by the tier 1 method alone.
+Most students' behavior can be monitored by the tier I method alone.
 If it is determined that interventions or other strategies need to be put into place the team consisting of teachers, staff, and parents will put a specific plan into place and track it to see how it is working.

 Positive Reinforcement: PBIS is utilized within the elementary school as we promote positive behaviors and want to reward these behaviors on a regular basis.
 Specific PBIS activities will be developed throughout the year and sent home via newsletters for parents to be aware of.
+Grade levels develop their own reward system to utilize and track student behavior.
+Collecting data for both positive and negative behaviors MUST be apart of the grade levels behavior plan.

-A student will be sent to the principal's office for any of the following situations:
+A student could be sent to the principal's office for any of the following situations.
+A behavior document will be filled out and shared with administration who then will return the document with consequences to the teacher.

-- INSUBORDINATION
+- o INSUBORDINATION

 - o PROFANITY

 - o FIGHTING

 - o STEALING

 - ENDANGERING OTHERS

 - o AFTER REPEATED MINOR OFFENSES (This is up to the teacher's discretion.)